 I am not concerned.
 This exodus is not the first from Twitter.

 Context: February 2016 – The Second Exodus

 GNU social had been chugging along fine for years.
 A slow, but comfy little paradise for geeks and developers.
 Then in

 February of 2016, Twitter changed a rule and all of the sudden Hannes found his node full of GamerGaters, Trolls, Idiots, and the curious.
 Hannes can be credited with making the first “familiar” UI for GNU social.
 One that felt like Twitter and modernized the platform in a great many ways.
 He’s done a lot for the platform and continues to support it today.
 Back then, he was unfazed.
-He, like many others, find me to be a pain in the ass, but he’s also a believer in the federation.

 This was huge.

 Shitposter.club, SLC/FZP, GNUtan, GS.SMUGLO.LI, Highland Arrow, and SOYKAF